 Temperature for Flank Steak

-I recommend using an instant read thermometer (I love this digital version for $29) to monitor the steak as it is grilling.
+I recommend using an instant read thermometer (I love this simple digital thermometer) to monitor the steak as it is grilling.
 Pull the steak from the grill when it reaches your target temperature (I’m a medium rare gal myself).
 For flank steak, I do not recommend cooking it above medium.
 If it’s cooked past 145 degrees F, it tends to dry out and get tough.